 All about Nick Bosa, San Francisco 49ers defensive end for the 2024 Super Bowl

-The Super Bowl takes place on Sunday, Feb.
-11, starting at 3:30 p.m.
+The Super Bowl started on Sunday, Feb.
+11, at 3:30 p.m.
 PST at Allegiant Stadium in Las Vegas.
 You can tune in to watch the game broadcast live on both CBS and Nickelodeon or watch the livestream on Paramount+.
 More information on the game and how to watch it is available at CBS Sports.

 There are plenty more stories to read in the run up to the Super Bowl from both CBS San Francisco and CBS News, including fascinating 49ers Faithful fan profiles, where to find a Super Bowl watch party in the Bay Area, the skyrocketing price of tickets to the big game, the crackdown on counterfeit NFL merchandise in Las Vegas and the record-setting amount of gambling expected for Sunday's game.